Social Psychology Network

 Robert S. Feldman

-First, I study lying in everyday life.
-In this research, I look at the ways in which people use lying strategically in their social interactions, and the consequences of this deception.
+Second, I study self-presentation in adults and children, focusing on how, when, and why people are verbally deceptive.
+In this research, I look at the ways in which people use lying strategically in their social interactions and the consequences of this deception.

 Primary Interests: